tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers MAY abort the handshake upon receiving a ClientHello with legacy_version 0x0304 or later.

-If this extension is present in the ClientHello, servers MUST NOT the ClientHello.legacy_version value for version negotiation and MUST use only the "supported_versions" extension to determine client preferences.
+If this extension is present in the ClientHello, servers MUST NOT use the ClientHello.legacy_version value for version negotiation and MUST use only the "supported_versions" extension to determine client preferences.
 Servers MUST only select a version of TLS present in that